-The European School is the first school in Georgia, which was authorized to offer IBDP in December 2009 and became an IB World School.
-Highly professional and dedicated teachers have been doing their best to implement this rigorous curriculum in the school and raise the awareness of local community towards the international education.
-The IB DP at the European School offers a broader education: there are six subject groupings and students have to take a subject from each of the first five.
+European School is the first school in Georgia, which was authorized to offer IBDP in December 2009 and became an IB World School.
+Highly professional and dedicated teachers have been doing their best to implement this rigorous curriculum in the school and raise the awareness of the local community towards the international education.
+The IB DP at European School offers a broader education: There are six subject groups and students have to take a subject from each of the first five.
 In practice, this means that IB students have to study literature in their own language, a second language, a social science subject, a science and mathematics.
-It is possible to take one of these subjects as the sixth option or, instead, take an additional science, an additional language or an additional social science subject.
+It is possible to take visual arts as the sixth option or, instead, take an additional science, an additional language or an additional social science subject.